Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Datasets

-The all-sky Galactic dust reddening map produced by \citet*[][hereafter SFD]{SFD:1998} at 100 $\mu$m has imprints of extragalactic large-scale structure (LSS) or CIB \citep{chiang2019apj}.
-The CIB map at 100 $\mu$m is reconstructed by cross-correlating the SFD map with the spectroscopic galaxies and quasars in SDSS.
-The Corrected SFD (CSFD) is produced by subtracting the CIB contamination from the SFD map\footnote{\href{https://doi.org/10.5281/zenodo.8207175}{https://doi.org/10.5281/zenodo.8207175}} \citep{chiang2023apj}.
-We work with both CSFD map and LSS map at $\Nside=512$ and smoothed at a common beam resolution of $16.2\arcm$ (FWHM).
-The CSFD map is used as a tracer for the dust emission to produce the \Planck simulations.
+The all-sky Galactic dust-reddening map produced by \citet*[][hereafter SFD]{SFD:1998} at $100\,\mum$ has imprints of extragalactic large-scale structure (LSS) or CIB \citep{chiang2019apj}.
+The CIB map at $100\,\mum$ ($\rlss$) was reconstructed by cross-correlating the SFD map with the spectroscopic galaxies and quasars in SDSS.
+The corrected SFD (CSFD) was produced by subtracting the CIB contamination from the SFD map\footnote{\href{https://doi.org/10.5281/zenodo.8207175}{https://doi.org/10.5281/zenodo.8207175}} \citep{chiang2023apj}.
+We worked with a publicly available CSFD map and a $100\,\mum$ CIB map at a \healpix resolution of $\Nside=512$ and smoothed the two maps to a common angular beam resolution of $16.2\arcm$ (FWHM).
+The CSFD map was used as a tracer for the dust emission to produce the \Planck simulations.